wavesplatform/docs.wavesplatform/docs/en/waves-node/logging-configuration.md

 # Logging Configuration

-## About the used framework
+## About the framework

 For log writing, the [logback](https://logback.qos.ch/documentation.html) framework is used.
-The node is shipped with embedded logback configurion, [here](https://logback.qos.ch/manual/configuration.html) you can find the default [logback.xml](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/logback.xml) file example.
+The node is shipped with embedded logback configuration, [here](https://logback.qos.ch/manual/configuration.html) you can find the default [logback.xml](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/logback.xml) file example.

 To override the node's `logback.xml` settings, create own `logback.xml` in `/etc/waves/`.
 Refer to [this](#own-logback) section on how to configure it.

-Prior to node version 1.1.6, the logs were written to STDOUT and to `waves.log` file in a human-readable format by [default](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/logback.xml).
+Prior to node version 1.1.6, the logs were written to STDOUT and to `/var/log/waves.log` file in a human-readable format by [default](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/logback.xml).
 After the node 1.1.6 version release, the execution traces are no longer written to waves.log by default to reduce the amount of logs the node produces under heavy load.
-However, writing the traces to file [can be enabled](#enable-traces).
+However, writing the traces to separate file [can be enabled](#enable-traces).

 Also waves.log is now rotated when size limit is reached (100 mb by default), in addition to daily rotation.